-This Descriptive case series was done in Medical ICU, KRL Hospital, Islamabad.
-Duration of the study was six months from 17th May 2017 to 17th November 2017.
-Sample size was calculated as 116 patients with 95 % confidence of interval and 6% margin of error and 12.4% expected percentage of AKI stage 1 in patients admitted in ICU with digestive system disorders.
+This Descriptive case series was done in Medical ICU, KRL Hospital, Islamabad during six months from 17th May 2017 to 17th November 2017.Sample size was calculated as 116 patients with 95 % confidence of interval and 6% margin of error and 12.4 % expected percentage of AKI stage 1 in patients admitted in ICU with digestive system disorders.

 However in this study, screening of all the 312 patients admitted in medical ICU during 6 months of the study period for development of AKI was done and all 118 patients who were fulfilling the inclusion criteria after application of exclusion criteria were included in the final analysis for risk factors prevalence associated with AKI.

-Sampling technique used was Non probability consecutive sampling.
-Patients of both gender, who develop acute kidney injury during ICU stay for at least \geq 48hrs with age ranging between 18 and 70 are included in study.
+Sampling technique done was Non probability consecutive sampling.

+Inclusion criteria was Patients of both gender, who develop acute kidney injury during ICU stay for at least \geq 48hrs with age ranging between 18 and 70 will be included in study.

-Patients having previous history of chronic kidney disease, Patients having history of obstructive uropathy.
-Metastatic diseases affecting patient's survival, AKI in pregnancy, Surgery related causes of AKI, Patients not willing to participate in the study are excluded.
+Exclusion criteria was Patients having previous history of chronic kidney disease, Patients having history of obstructive uropathy, Metastatic diseases affecting patient's survival, AKI in pregnancy, Surgery related causes of AKI, Patients not willing to participate in the study.